Purpose of Workshop

 Dr. Jayne Stratton

-Research Associate Professor & Laboratory Services Manager – The Food Processing Center
+Research Professor & Microbiology Laboratory Services Manager – The Food Processing Center

 Director of Dryer Technology - Wenger, Sabetha, Kansas